Open Source projects and Non-profit 501(c)(3) vs Non-profit 501(c)(6)

 - Usually end users are more welcome to obtain individual membership and to run for leadership roles.

-- Membership to get involved are free or affordable for community individuals depending on the foundation.
+- Membership to get involved are free or affordable for community individuals most of the times.

 What is a non-profit 501(c)(6)?

-A non-profit 501(c)(6) organisation is an organisation which is membership based.
-Trade organisations or business leagues are the two types of groups which commonly uses them.
+A non-profit 501(c)(6) is a tax-exempt status for an organisation which is membership based.
+It is designed for the use cases of trade organisations or business leagues.
 They work for the common-interests of the members involved.
 The main difference between a 501(c)(3) and 501(c)(6) is that 501(c)(6) are not for public charity.
 They work for the common interests of it’s members.
+Whatever it may be.

 In OSS context, this means that they work for corporate organisations who are members.
-Some non-profit 501(c)(6) does accept individuals as members.
-But for most 501(c)(6) non-profits, individual members (if they accept individuals to hold membership at all) hold less power.
-They are most of the time “decorative” IMO.
+Only a very few non-profit 501(c)(6) accept individuals as members.
+And most 501(c)(6) non-profits, individual members (if they accept individuals to hold membership at all) hold less power.
+They are most of the time “decorative”.
 This is because when it comes to steering the organisation’s direction, individual membership hold little to no power.

 A non-profit 501(c)(6) OSS project is no different than when a company run an OSS project.
 Like reactjs from facebook.
 Difference is, instead of a single organisation running the project, there are bunch of member organisations doing the same in a collaborative manner.
-Usually community is heard when an outrage from the community happens.
+Usually community is heard only when there is an outrage from the community.
+A case in point is rust foundation’s decisions which has been controversial for the community.

 The common issue I have seen is, when end users see non-profit in the context of OSS projects, they usually think 501(c)(3) and NOT 501(c)(6).
 This is made worse when non-profit 501(c)(3) foundation websites mention it on the main page more often when compared to 501(c)(6) foundation’s page.
 You really have to dig to multiple pages or go here and there to find a text saying